morsisko/NosTale-Gfless/README.md

 If you see error messagebox like `gf init failed` at this points, it means that the game client couldn't locate `gameforge_client_api.dll` either in the location pointer via registry key, or inside the game folder itself.

 # The protocol
 You can read/write to the pipe using winapi calls like `ReadFile` or `WriteFile`.
-After the game client initialize it will send...
+After the game client initialize, it will send...
 ## First message (isClientRunning):
 Message from client: